A $2.5 Billion Robot Taught Me 3 Powerful Lessons

 Think big.
 Take tiny steps.

 With a friend who is a leader at NASA, we were able to enter Mission Control.
 One of my friends noticed that they were using Sun workstations for their computers.
 It was amusing because here we were at NASA and yet the computers they were using were built by a company that went out of business, years ago.
 Not exactly state-of-the-art, right?

 That’s true, said John.
 But you have to remember that we are still running missions that were launched over 40 years ago!

 On September 5, 1977, NASA launched a space probe called Voyager 1 to study the outer Solar System.
-It has been in operation for 41 years, 11 months and 2 days as I write!
+It has been in operation for over 42 years!

 It still communicates with the Deep Space Network to receive routine commands and to transmit data to Earth.
 It’s now 13.6 billion miles away from us – the most distant man-made object from Earth.

 In late 2017, the Voyager team completed a successful test of the spacecraft’s thrusters.
 It was the first time they were fired since 1980.
 This trajectory correction has enabled the mission to be extended by two to three years.
 It is now expected to continue until about 2025 when its nuclear generators will no longer supply enough electric power for it to operate.

 In Project Kairos, I am leading a group of coaches who are former CEOs, Senior Executives and founders.
 Much of my job when I support a high level leader who has transitioned into coaching, is to have them turn around.